patrick-choe/shortcode/CONTRIBUTE_en.md

 To add a language the Insider must enter the language name and version in the file `ALLOWED_LANGUAGE.txt`.
 (Example: `SansScript 1.0.0`)

 ### Add module
-To add a module the Insider must check the content below and enter the module name in the file `ALLOWED_MODULES/{language name}.txt` (Example: `PingPongTool`)
+To add a module the Insider must check the content below and enter the module name in the file `ALLOWED_MODULES/{language name}.txt` (Example: `discord.py`)

 #### Check
 - Is the language in the file `ALLOWED_LANGUAGE.txt`?